buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

 Each represents a single operation on the slave.

 Most data is returned to a command via updates.
-These updates are described in detail in :ref:`master-slave-updates`.
+These updates are described in detail in :ref:`master-worker-updates`.

 RemoteCommand
 ~~~~~~~~~~~~~